Why Do People Ghost While Dating? The Psychology Behind Ghosting

 Reflecting on the situation, identifying potential red flags, and learning from these observations may help you make healthier choices in future relationships or friendships.
 If you often date emotionally distant people, consider looking for those interested in the same dynamics as you and enjoy sending messages back and forth.

 You might find it helpful to remind yourself that your value does not depend on another person's actions or opinions.
-By focusing on personal growth and self-improvement, you may feel more resilient when being ghosted by a date.
+Focusing on personal growth and self-improvement may help you feel more resilient when a date ghosts you.

 Want to understand why you were ghosted?